ModeS7/RepoThesis/README.md

 images is also found in this folder.
 This includes code for finding FID, IS and MS-SSIM / SSIM values.
 Different tutorials from the MONAI consortsium have been used when writing the code, and the link to these tutorials are provided in the files.

 The "Segmentation" folder includes code for the training of the segmentation model used for the different segmentation experiments.
-Also a performance.py file is included that was used to test the model performance after training. :
+Also performance.py, dice_per_lesion.py and hausdorff_distance.py files are included that were used to test the model performance after training.